Welcome to The Garden’s Press Room. This area is designed for the media professionals seeking information, images or other resources.

 - 2016 – Texas A&M breaks ground on Phase I: The Leach Teaching Gardens

-- 2018 – Phase I: The Leach Teaching Gardens, expected to be complete and ready for visitors.
+- 2018 – Phase I: The Leach Teaching Gardens is completed and ready for visitors.
 The Grand Opening is held on June 15, 2018.

 Why are The Gardens important to Texans?

-- The Gardens’ Phase I will bring science to life through a 7-acre outdoor classroom providing hands-on learning and demonstrations.
+- The Gardens’ Phase I brings science to life through the 7-acre Leach Teaching Gardens which provide hands-on learning and demonstrations.

-- Future phases will include an amphitheater, learning center, children’s garden, rose garden, and great lawn.
-The additions will turn the 40-acre master-planned garden into a crucible where art, culture, nutrition, and water conservation are not only taught but also inspired.
+- Future phases will include many more educational and social areas and opportunities.
+The additions will turn the 27-acre master-planned garden into a crucible where art, culture, nutrition, and water conservation are not only taught but also inspired.

 Why are The Gardens important to Texas A&M?

-- The Gardens will be Texas A&M’s first large-scale public teaching garden, joining a national network of high-quality university gardens.
+- The Gardens is be Texas A&M’s first large-scale public teaching garden, joining a national network of high-quality university gardens.

-- The Gardens will create an outdoor laboratory for applied research focused on food production and water quality and conservation.
-This laboratory can be used across colleges.
-For example, one current research project examines the role of landscapes in protecting water quality and involves 3 colleges, 4 departments, 300 students, and 5 faculty members.
+- The Gardens create an outdoor laboratory for applied research focused on food production and water quality and conservation.
+This laboratory can be used across colleges, departments, and majors.
+For example, one water quality research project currently involves 3 colleges, 4 departments, 300 students, and 5 faculty members.

-- The Gardens will be a showcase (and lab) for Texas A&M’s internationally recognized plant breeding programs in crops, fruits, vegetables, and ornamental plants.
+- The Gardens is a showcase (and laboratory) for Texas A&M’s internationally recognized plant breeding programs in crops, fruits, vegetables, and ornamental plants.

 - Texas is setting the global standard for youth gardening and nutrition education through its Junior Master Gardener program.
 The Gardens will become the program’s international headquarters.

-- The Gardens will partner with many student organizations, such as the Howdy Farm, COALS Council and Agronomy Society, providing a place for demonstrations, farmers’ markets, or gatherings.
+- The Gardens partners with many student organizations, such as the Howdy Farm, COALS Council and the Agronomy Society, providing a place for demonstrations, farmers’ markets, or gatherings.

-- As Texas A&M executes one of the largest building phases in its history, The Gardens will preserve and beautify a green space on campus.
+- As Texas A&M executes one of the largest building phases in its history, The Gardens will continue to preserve and beautify a green space on campus.

 Why is it important to build The Gardens now?